Thunderdigital/CuraToZ18/README.md

 Add a printer:

-Add new
+-Add new

-UltiMaker Printer
+-UltiMaker Printer

-Add Local Printer
+-Add Local Printer

-Add a non-networked-printer
+-Add a non-networked-printer

-UltiMaker Method XL
+-UltiMaker Method XL

 Then you need to change a few parameters in the Machine Settings: